 Already Fulfilled Your Writing Requirement?

-Students who have fulfilled the G.E. requirement for writing with Advanced Placement Credit, International Baccalaureate credit, or otherwise may be interested in one of our other course offerings: English 106 (our Service Learning Course) or English 107 (our Advanced Composition course).
+Students who have fulfilled the G.E. requirement for writing with Advanced Placement Credit, International Baccalaureate credit, or otherwise may be interested in one of our other course offerings: English 107 (our Advanced Composition course), English 206 English 106 (our Service Learning Course) or English 261 (Secrets of Academic Writing).

 The Choice is Yours!